Are there actually ways to make money in your neighborhood?

 You could also request for a deposit to be paid to you before you start work.

-Here is the thing, I know jobs are scarce, the economy is bad, and it’s getting tougher to make a living, but there are ways you can make ends meet.
+Here is the thing, I know jobs are scarce, the economy is bad, and it’s getting tougher to make a living, but there are ways you can earn some extra cash as a teenager.

-There are dozens of ways to make money right in your own neighborhood, you just have to be willing to do some work.
+And with so many ways to make money right in your own neighborhood, all you have to do is pick one and get started!

 This is quite helpful